 Mass General Brigham, Massachusetts General Hospital and Brigham and Women's Hospital

-Project Description: Overseen by Mass General Brigham, Massachusetts General Hospital, and Brigham and Women's Hospital, this project will integrate time-variable models for advancement in residency training.
+Project description: The Promotion in Place project, which is overseen by Mass General Brigham, Massachusetts General Hospital, and Brigham and Women's Hospital, seeks to create a roadmap for time-variable competency-based medical education in residency training.
 Residents who achieve competency before the standard training duration will transition early to independent practice at their training institution until the originally targeted graduation date.

 Pennsylvania State College of Medicine, Kaiser Permanente, Geisinger, Allegheny Health Network